kentsx/Mirrow_download/README.md

 # Mirrow_download

-### Used for storage of some software or apps that is not easy to be downloaded inside GFW.
+Used for storage of some small files so that no data limits of these files.

+ALL FILES UPLOADED IN THIS REPO, HERE BY, I KNOW IT CAN BE PUBLICLY REACHED.
+THUS I WOULD COMPLY THE CODE AND THE DOWNLOADERS AS WELL.
+PLEASE DO NOT REMOVE THE NAME OF THE CONTRIBUT(S) IN ANY MEANS.